openhab/openhabian/docs/openhabian.md

 ➜ Continue at the ["openHABian Configuration Tool"](#openhabian-configuration-tool) chapter below!

 #### Unattended Install on generic Linux
+BEWARE:<br>
-BEWARE: this install method is only for experts that already know to handle and debug openHABian.
+This install method is only for experts that already know to handle and debug openHABian.
 As a beginner, use the interactive `openhabian-config` tool !

 That being said, you actually _can_ install openHABian in an unattended mode.